-Amber Stalcup is an Administrative Program Coordinator with SoPA, working with all academic programs and directors.
+Amber Stalcup is a Senior Administrative Program Coordinator with SoPA, working with program directors and Academic Affairs.
 She is a graduate of the University of New Orleans (2013) and the University of Alabama (2015) and holds a Bachelor's degree in English and a Master's degree in Teaching English to Speakers of Other Languages/Applied Linguistics.

 Amber has previously taught ESL to college-aged adults, and also loves editing and proofreading for both native and non-native speakers of English.
 Before coming to work at SoPA in 2017, she worked as a payroll specialist for an international company, and though she is infinitely glad to be here instead of there, she can still calculate how much money in taxes will come out of your paycheck.

-Amber is passionate about dogs, coffee, reading, and pumpkin spice flavored anything, as well as LGBT, race, and general human rights-related issues.
-She lives in Metairie with her fiancé, who also works at Tulane.
+Amber is passionate about dogs, coffee, art, writing, and pumpkin-spice-flavored anything, as well as LGBTQ and human rights-related issues.
+She lives in Metairie with her husband, who also works at Tulane.

 What's the first career your dreamed of have as a child?